-After coating the EIA/RIA plate with the capture antigen or antibody, proper blocking of the unoccupied areas of the plate wells is paramount to attaining an accurate signal.
-Assay sensitivity improves by utilizing the appropriate blocking buffer that effectively decreases background noise and improves the signal-to-noise ratio.
-Evaluation of blocking candidates is an important step of ELISA development.
-The Block Buffer Optimization Pack provides three of ICT’s blocking buffer formulations for an economical and fast method of selecting the best blocking buffer for a particular assay.
-The Pack includes 100 mL of three ELISA blocking buffers, which is adequate to begin optimizing the blocking stage of the assay development process.
+After coating the ELISA plate with the capture antigen or antibody, proper blocking of the unoccupied areas of the plate wells is paramount to attaining an accurate signal.
+Assay sensitivity improves by utilizing a blocking buffer that effectively decreases background noise and improves the signal-to-noise ratio.
+Evaluation of block buffer candidates is an important step in the ELISA development process.
+The Block Buffer Optimization Pack provides five of ICT’s blocking buffer formulations for an economical approach to selecting the best blocking buffer formulation for an assay.

 Block Buffer Optimization Pack